sdelamo/sergiodelamo.com/pages/speaking-credentials.md

 ## Youtube

 Since 2015, I have been regularly speaking at conferences and user groups.
-Mostly about Micronaut and Grails frameworks.
+Mostly about Groovy, Java, Micronaut and Grails frameworks.

 I do [online webinars and short videos on the Micronaut Framework Youtube channel](https://www.youtube.com/playlist?list=PLzR4N8lGQvWgMfFNsYrmFj_gsoJcnEH98).